wso2/docs-choreo-dev/en/docs/testing/test-components-with-test-runner.md

         !!! info
             For `Postman Collection`:

-            -  You can run only a set of collections in the directory by specifying `-f` or `--files` as the first argument and a comma-separated list of collections as the next argument.
+            -  The default behavior is to run all the collections in the specified directory.
+You can run only a set of collections in the directory by specifying `-f` or `--files` as the first argument and a comma-separated list of collections as the next argument.
-            - `newman` is internally used for running the postman collections.
+            - [newman](https://www.npmjs.com/package/newman) is internally used for running the postman collections.
 Hence, you can pass its arguments as well.